 There are a few childhood vacations that stand out in my mind more than others, Disney World being one of them.
 But, contrary to what you might think, some of my clearest and fondest memories were built along the way—the little things we consistently did every vacation.

 My father prided himself on ‘culturing’ his five girls.
 Without fail, he would find some historical site or offbeat tourist attraction: Old Rip, the petrified horny toad; Paisano Pete, the largest roadrunner in the world; or the beautiful Royal Gorge.

 Pushing on through the chorus of “Oh, Dad!” from all of us girls, he would portray excitement and enthusiasm for the new adventure he was sharing with us.
 As he put it, “We don’t drive anywhere, we TRAVEL!”

 As we grew older, the eye rolling decreased and we began to appreciate our family’s unique travels.
 Oh sure, we might have still complained a little, but we would secretly enjoy seeing our dad’s enthusiasm and we started to enjoy the experience.

-This tradition, memories of my dad of finding interesting spots, started to take root into our own journeys.
+This tradition–memories of my dad of finding interesting spots–started to take root into our own journeys.
 When I was 18, my sister and I drove home after a week away at an adventure camp.
-We spied the sign for Billy the Kid’s grave site.
-Laughing about how Dad would be so proud of us, away we went.
+We spied the sign for Billy the Kid’s grave site, laughing about how Dad would be so proud of us, and away we went.

 We had a fun time on our little detour and prided ourselves on our efforts.
 Following our impulse made the trip much more memorable and was a wonderful bonding experience for us.